danimartinjuarez/Aventurias/README.md

   </div>

   <h4 align="center" id="howTo">How to</h4>
-  <p align="center">This is our first project using PHP vanilla, along with MySql in order to manage a local database; it's also the first time we oficially use Bootstrap as a CSS source.
+  🇬🇧<p align="center">This is our first project using PHP vanilla, along with MySql in order to manage a local database; it's also the first time we oficially use Bootstrap as a CSS source.
 We are combining both languages with the basics, HTML and CSS.</p>

    > git clone

    > composer update

-  <p align="center">Command to execute tests</p>
+ 🇬🇧<p align="center">Command to execute tests</p>
  <p align="center">Comando para ejecutar los tests</p>

    > vendor/bin/phpunit tests

-   You will need XAMP in order to create a database with MySQL.
+   🇬🇧You will need XAMP in order to create a database with MySQL.
 Please, name the database as "Aventurias", and add a table named "adventures", following this structure:

    <table>
      <thead>